 Dr. Hök, Relationship between FIDIC Conditions and Public Procurement Law – Reliability of Tender Documents, (2009) ICLR 23 et seq.

-The author is a fully accredited FIDIC trainer and a member of the German Dispute Adjudicator assessment panel.
-He is also listed on the FIDIC President´s as an assessed adjudicator.
-He has experience as an arbitrator, adjudicator and mediator and he has been involved inter alia in dispute adjudication cases in Armenia, Bosnia, England, Germany, Mali, Mexico, Morocco, Poland, Romania, Tansania and Zambia.
+The author is a fully accredited FIDIC trainer (FCL certified since 2021) and a member of the German Dispute Adjudicator assessment panel.
+He is also listed on the FIDIC President´s as an assessed and approved adjudicator (and since 2021 FCL certified).
+He has experience as an arbitrator, adjudicator and mediator and he has been involved inter alia in dispute adjudication cases in Afghanistan, Armenia, Benin, Botswana, Bosnia, England, Ethiopia, Germany, India, Kazakhstan, Mali, Mexico, Morocco, Poland, Romania, Tansania and Zambia.
 Finally he has been a friendly reviewer of the FIDIC Gold Book.
 In 2011 Dr. Hök had been appointed to serve as legal adviser of the FIDIC Task Group on the ODB Contract (TG11) and the FIDIC Design & Build Subcontract (TG9).

 WARNING: the material contained in these notes is a simplified guide to some of the major topics in German construction law.
 It is not intended as a substitute for legal advice on individual transactions, and does not necessarily stand on its own.
 Whilst the contents are believed to be correct, the author cannot accept any responsibility for errors or omissions.